 It also gives you everything you need for a great workout including the iFit streaming, solid cushioning, incline and decline.

-The Nordictrack 1750 treadmill however has the advantage of coming in slightly cheaper.
+The Nordictrack 1750 treadmill however has the advantage of the pivoting console.
 And you get more room to grow with a higher incline.

-Plus the construction is slightly better on the 1750 and you get a bit more storage space.
+Plus the overall construction is slightly better on the Nordictrack 1750.

 So it really comes down to what you’re looking for at the end of the day.